crschnick/pdx_unlimiter/FAQ.md

 ### Is this a replacement for the Paradox Launcher?

 No, since it does not provide a user interface for enabling/disabling/installing mods or connecting your Paradox account.
-The primary focus lies on savegame management some other features.

 ### What games are supported?

 - EU4: Full support
 - CK3: Full support
-- HOI4: Yes, but currently lacking a savegame information display like for EU4
+- HOI4: Yes, but currently lacking a savegame information display like for EU4 and CK3
-- Stellaris: Yes, but no mod integration since Stellaris savegames do not store mod information
+- Stellaris: Yes, but currently lacking a savegame information display like for EU4 and CK3

 Note that only installations using the Paradox Launcher are supported.
-I.e. old game versions do not work.
+I.e. very old game versions do not work.

 ### Can I use this in combination with other launchers?